Subacute sclerosing panencephalitisSSPE; Subacute sclerosing leukoencephalitis; Dawson encephalitis; Measles - SSPE; Rubeola - SSPE

 - Damage to the retina, the part of the eye that receives light

 - Muscle twitching

 - Poor performance on motor (movement) coordination tests

 - Serum antibody titer to look for signs of previous measles infection

 - Spinal tap

 No cure for SSPE exists.
-However, certain antiviral drugs may slow the progression of the disease.
+However, certain antiviral drugs and drugs that boost the immune system may slow the progression of the disease.